SOHU-Co/kafka-node/README.md

 ```

 ### pause()
-Pause the consumer
+Pause the consumer. ***Calling `pause` does not automatically stop messages from being emitted.*** This is because pause just stops the kafka consumer fetch loop.
+Each iteration of the fetch loop can obtain a batch of messages (limited by `fetchMaxBytes`).

 ### resume()
-Resume the consumer
+Resume the consumer.
+Resumes the fetch loop.

 ### pauseTopics(topics)
 Pause specify topics